 How Does MDR Work?

 Managed detection and response is built on remote monitoring capabilities.
 By integrating multiple security and analytics platforms, and operating through advanced EDR and network detection and response (NDR) tools, MDR service providers are able to function and coordinate with on-site teams to provide powerful network security services.
+Some of the core capabilities of Managed Detection and Response include:

 What Are the Benefits of MDR?